-The ORMF, which provides the overarching set of standards, tools and processes that apply to the management of all risk types underlying operational risk, is complemented by the operational risk type frameworks, risk management and control standards and tools set up by the respective risk type controllers for the operational risk types they control.
-These include the following with respect to the following risk types:
+The ORMF, which provides the overarching set of standards, tools and processes that apply to the management of all operational sub-risk types.
+It is complemented by the operational risk type frameworks, risk management and control standards and tools set up by the respective RTCs for the operational sub-risk types they control.
+These operational sub-risk types are controlled by various infrastructure functions and include the following:

 - The Compliance department performs an independent 2nd level control function that protects the Bank's license to operate by promoting and enforcing compliance with the law and driving a culture of compliance and ethical conduct in the Bank.
-The Compliance department assists the businesses and working with other infrastructure functions and regulators to establish and maintain a risk-based approach to the management of the Bank's compliance risks in accordance with the Bank's risk appetite and to help the Bank detect, mitigate and prevent breaches of laws and regulations.
-The Compliance department performs the following principal activities: regulatory engagement and management collaborating with government & regulatory affairs; acting as a trusted advisor; and identifying, assessing, mitigating, monitoring and reporting on compliance risk.
-The results of these assessments are regularly reported to the Board. - Financial crime risks are managed by our Anti-Financial Crime ("AFC") function via maintenance and development of a dedicated program.
+The Compliance department assists the businesses and works with other infrastructure functions and regulators to establish and maintain a risk-based approach to the management of the Bank's compliance risks in accordance with the Bank's risk appetite and to help the Bank detect, mitigate and prevent breaches of laws and regulations.
+The Compliance department performs the following principal activities: regulatory engagement and management, collaborating with government & regulatory affairs; acting as a trusted advisor; and identifying, assessing, mitigating, monitoring and reporting on compliance risk.
+The results of these assessments are regularly reported to the Group Management Board and Supervisory Board. - Financial crime risks are managed by our Anti-Financial Crime ("AFC") function via maintenance and development of a dedicated program.
 The AFC program is based on regulatory and supervisory requirements.
-AFC has defined roles and responsibilities and established dedicated functions for the identification and management of financial crime risks resulting from money laundering, terrorism financing, non-compliance with sanctions and embargoes as well as other criminal activities including fraud, bribery and corruption and other crimes.
+AFC has defined roles and responsibilities and established dedicated functions for the identification and management of financial crime risks resulting from money laundering, terrorism financing, non-compliance with sanctions and embargoes, the facilitation of tax evasion as well as other criminal activities including fraud, bribery and corruption and other crimes.
 AFC updates its strategy for financial crime prevention via regular development of internal policies processes and controls, institution-specific risk assessment and staff training.